vfhwang/issy-folio/_posts/2016-09-30-music-video-this-is-a-war-by-all-saints.md

 ---
 layout: post
 category: film
-title: 'Music Video ‘This is a War’ by All Saints '
+title: 'This is a War — All Saints '
 date: 2016-09-30 23:00:00 +0000
 client: Rankin
 role: Set Dresser